collectd/collectd-ci/README.md

 Replace `<branch>` with one of the branches mentioned above.
 Replace `<rel>` with one of:

-* 5
 * 6
 * 7

 Both i386 and x86\_64 architecture are supported, except for EL7 (no i386).
-EL5 users will need to set `gpgcheck` and `repo_gpgcheck` to 0, as this distribution is too old to support the GPG key format the repository uses.

 **Debian/Ubuntu-LTS**